vickievien/vickievien.github.io/readme.md

 Originally I had my hero, portfolio and skills all separate pages.
 After a friend in UX looked at it, it made more sense to combine it into one, so had to re-work and consolidate.
 But I still kept bio and contact as separate pages.
 Then another UX friend said keep it consistent, either all separate, or all together.
 So together it is.

+Note: I created a resume page per requirements.
+But chose not to spend as much time on styling, as I do not plan to have this in my portfolio in the future.
+Instead, I chose to put my time and effort in creating a second project to call a cocktail API.

 # Link to Live Site
 Two options